Philadelphia’s Powel House, the place General Washington danced.

 I haven’t been everywhere.
 So why not a trip to Cleveland?

 Tennessee Williams infamously said, “America has only three cities: New York, San Francisco, and New Orleans.
 Everywhere else is Cleveland.”
 I adore the quote, and I have used it before—after all, I do love New York, San Francisco, and New Orleans!
 But I haven’t been everywhere.
 So why not a trip to Cleveland?
 And one must appreciate the randomness of a trip to Cleveland for my first flight since we were all locked down for Coronavirus.
+The Arcade, a quintessential Cleveland landmark, is where I find my hotel, the Hyatt Regency at the Arcade.
 I knew nothing about Cleveland.
 Who really does?
-The Rock & Roll Hall of Fame and the theme song for the Drew Carey Show …continue reading
+The Rock & Roll Hall of Fame and the theme song for the Drew Carey Show ...

 The hyped & hidden highlights, haunts, & hangouts of New Orleans

-Bart Simpson once said, “When the Big Easy calls, you gotta accept the charges.”
+Bart Simpson once said, "When the Big Easy calls, you gotta accept the charges."
 And that has pretty much been my motto for years.
 So in October, while having dinner with a handsome fellow, I discovered that he had never been to New Orleans—and that sounded like a call to me!
 That meal was our first time to get together but we had a great rapport and a lot of fun.
 So within a week we were set for hitting the hyped & hidden highlights, haunts, & hangouts of New Orleans.
-Not that I ever need a reason to hit …continue reading
+My BFF gal-pal, former Lake Charles glamazon, Terry now lives in New Orleans.
+Not that I ever need a reason to hit the Crescent City.
+But my ...

 Everything you need to know about Vincent van Gogh